Thomas S. Ward

 Some of Tom’s significant results include:

-• Obtaining an appellate decision in Guenni v.
-Advance Business Capital, LLC, 355 So.
-3d 813 (Fla.
-3d DCA 2022), which affirmed a summary judgment ruling that determined, under Texas law, a factoring company was a third-party beneficiary of a personal guaranty agreement executed by the principal of the factor’s client in favor of the factor’s parent company, which thereby enabled the factor to collect the client’s substantial outstanding balance from the client’s principal.
+- Obtaining an appellate decision that affirmed a summary judgment ruling that determined, under Texas law, a factoring company was a third-party beneficiary of a personal guaranty agreement executed by the principal of the factor’s client in favor of the factor’s parent company, which thereby enabled the factor to collect the client’s substantial outstanding balance from the client’s principal.

-• Obtaining a confidential settlement for contract purchaser of a substantial amount of vacant, entitled commercial real property adjacent to the Broward County Courthouse.
-The settlement was reached after Tom filed appellate briefs in the Fourth District Court of Appeal.
+- Obtaining a settlement for contract purchaser of a substantial amount of vacant, entitled commercial real property adjacent to the Broward County Courthouse.
+The settlement was reached after Tom filed appellate briefs in Florida’s Fourth District Court of Appeal.

-• Obtaining an appellate decision in Judd v.
-9701 Collins Avenue, LLC, 284 So.
-3d 1039 (Fla.
-3d DCA 2019), which affirmed a summary judgment ruling that determined the developer of The St. Regis Resort and Residences Bal Harbor was entitled to retain an approximately $1 million real estate deposit and recover prevailing party attorneys’ fees from a defaulting purchaser of a condominium unit.
+- Obtaining an appellate decision that affirmed a summary judgment ruling that determined the developer of The St. Regis Resort and Residences Bal Harbor was entitled to retain an approximately $1 million real estate deposit and recover prevailing party attorneys’ fees from a defaulting purchaser of a condominium unit.

-• Obtaining an appellate decision in The City of Coral Gables v.
-Garcia, No. 3D18-1393, 2018 WL 4904915 (Fla.
-3d DCA 2018), which held that the City of Coral Gables had standing to appeal an order denying its motion to intervene in an ad valorem property tax lawsuit wherein Miami-Dade County Property Appraiser sought to reinstate its initial $81 million assessment of The Shops at Merrick Park’s improvements.
+- Obtaining an appellate decision in that held that the City of Coral Gables had standing to appeal an order denying its motion to intervene in an ad valorem property tax lawsuit wherein Miami-Dade County Property Appraiser sought to reinstate its initial $81 million assessment of The Shops at Merrick Park’s improvements.

-• Obtaining an appellate decision in Williams Island Ventures, LLC, et al. v.
-Marcus Saiz De la Mora as Miami-Dade County Tax Collector, 246 So.
-3d 471 (Fla.
-3d DCA 2018), which reversed an order dismissing Miami-Dade County taxpayers’ class action complaint with prejudice and interpreting Florida statutes to entitle the class of approximately 24,000 taxpayers to recover interest on all overpaid ad valorem property taxes that were initially paid in connection with the commencement of their property tax appeals.
+- Obtaining an appellate decision that reversed an order dismissing Miami-Dade County taxpayers’ class action complaint with prejudice and interpreting Florida statutes to entitle the class of approximately 24,000 taxpayers to recover interest on all overpaid ad valorem property taxes that were initially paid in connection with the commencement of their property tax appeals.
 Tom, as class counsel, then used that precedent to negotiate a class settlement that created a common fund exceeding $10 million.

-• Obtaining an appellate decision in Banner v.
-Law Office of David J. Stern, P.A., 212 So.
-3d 370 (Fla.
-4th DCA 2016), which affirmed a summary judgment ruling in favor of defendant law firm and its managing partner, which defeated the approximately 3,000 class members’ Florida Deceptive and Unfair Trade Practices Act claim directed to law firm’s preparation and mailing of reinstatement letters to borrowers on behalf of the law firm’s lender client during pending mortgage foreclosure actions.
+- Obtaining an appellate decision that affirmed a summary judgment ruling in favor of defendant law firm and its managing partner, which defeated the approximately 3,000 class members’ Florida Deceptive and Unfair Trade Practices Act claim directed to law firm’s preparation and mailing of reinstatement letters to borrowers on behalf of the law firm’s lender client during pending mortgage foreclosure actions.

-• Obtaining a confidential settlement for publicly traded telecommunications company and its shareholders of a lawsuit filed in the United States District Court, Southern District), by alleged equity investors who sought to recover over $4.5 million.
-The settlement was reached after Tom drafted an appellate brief and argued the matter before the United States Court of Appeals, Eleventh Circuit, in an appeal of a preliminary injunction against the company and its shareholders.
+- Obtaining a settlement for publicly traded telecommunications company and its shareholders of a lawsuit filed in the United States District Court, Southern District), by alleged equity investors who sought to recover over $4.5 million.
+The settlement was reached after Tom drafted an appellate brief and argued the matter before the United States Court of Appeals for the Eleventh Circuit, in an appeal of a preliminary injunction against the company and its shareholders.

-• Obtaining an appellate decision in Rendon v.
-Fortune Int’l.
-Realty, Inc., 117 So.
-3d 1100 (Fla.
-3d DCA 2013), which affirmed an order granting real estate developer defendants’ motion for sanctions against plaintiff, including the dismissal of his pleading—which sought over $3.5 million in damages—with prejudice.
+- Obtaining an appellate decision affirming an order granting a real estate developer defendants’ motion for sanctions against plaintiff, including the dismissal with prejudice of his pleading that sought over $3.5 million in damages.

-• Obtaining confidential settlement for seller of commercial real property located near the Miami Dolphins’ stadium of a lawsuit filed in Miami-Dade County Circuit Court by the purchaser who sought “in excess of” $10 million for fraud and breach of contract.
-The settlement was reached after Tom strategically filed a motion for summary judgment and a motion to add the purchaser’s individual principals as parties to the lawsuit.
+- Obtaining a settlement for seller of commercial real property located near the Miami Dolphins’ stadium of a lawsuit filed in Miami-Dade County Circuit Court by the purchaser who sought “in excess of” $10 million for fraud and breach of contract.
+The settlement was reached after Tom strategically filed a motion for summary judgment along with a motion to add the purchaser’s individual principals as parties to the lawsuit.

 Despite managing a busy practice, Tom has made it a point throughout his career to take on pro bono work.
-Whether through Jacksonville Area Legal Aid or the Guardian ad Litem Program’s Defending Best Interests Project, the combined number of pro bono appeals throughout Florida that Tom has handled are in the double digits.
+This includes the pro bono appeals he has handled for Jacksonville Area Legal Aid and the Guardian ad Litem Program’s Defending Best Interests Project.